 I often think about continuums.
 They are everywhere with many of us falling somewhere in the middle most of the time.
 There are two breastfeeding continuums that come to mind.
 First, the desire to breastfeed.
 For some this is strong and it is going to happen regardless of even the toughest of circumstances in whatever form possible: exclusive breastfeeding, partial breastfeeding, prolonged pumping with some eventual latching, or exclusive pumping, each defining their own success.
 For others, there is aversion that can be attributable to various life experiences, marketing forces, or simply an indifference to this part of our biology.
 And then, there are those in between where perhaps many of the 60% of women who report stopping breastfeeding before meeting personal goals find themselves.

 Second, is the continuum of modern breastfeeding support.
 La Leche League International established this over 60 years ago when artificial milk was growing into the billion dollar industry of today instead of remaining a “formula” reserved for circumstances in which human milk is unavailable.
-Breastfeeding support has been evolving ever since and now includes three complementary levels: professional, certified, and peer.
+Breastfeeding support has been evolving ever since and now includes three complementary levels: clinical, educator, and peer.

-The professional level consists of the International Board Certified Lactation Consultant (IBCLC), required to complete extensive prerequisites and pass a comprehensive examination before applying skills to assess and treat common to clinically complex breastfeeding challenges.
-The certified level includes Certified Lactation Counselors (CLC) and Breastfeeding Educators (CBE) among others, required to take up to a week-long training course and pass the training organization testing before providing breastfeeding support.
+The clinical level consists of the International Board Certified Lactation Consultant (IBCLC), required to complete extensive prerequisites and pass a comprehensive examination before applying skills to assess and treat common to clinically complex breastfeeding challenges.
+The educator level includes Certified Lactation Counselors (CLC) and Breastfeeding Educators (CBE) among others, required to take at least a week-long training course and pass the training organization testing before providing breastfeeding support and education.
 The peer level requires personal experience as found with WIC peer counselors and La Leche League leaders who complete a peer guided credentialing process before providing community support.
 Peer remains a most important level as it is within the community, has sustained us through millennia in some form and is ongoing for those aware of and consistently able to access it.